 I am a.
 Nguyen

-I use food as a metaphor to interrogate discourses of rights and expertise, the scientification of food writing, and conceptions of democracy and inclusivity.
+I use food as a metaphor to interrogate discourses of rights and expertise, the scientification of food writing, narrativizing inclusivity.

 "Locating the State in the Restaurant."
 STS in Crisis, issue 1 - Pandemic, 2020.